nvamshidhar01/CS_Final/README.md

 4) Abandoned Souvenir Shop:

-5) Abandoned Help Lodge:
+5) Abandoned Help Lodge: It has the phone, which can be used to "beat" the game if a valid phone number is entered.

-6) Well: across the river
+6) Well: It is across the river and you can pull up the bucket to find Himalayan Sea Salt.

-7) The Yak Shack:
+7) The Yak Shack: There are yak milling about in the shack, which is old barn.
+The barn is locked, but there is a weather vane broken on the ground that you can collect and may have various uses.